-Ever More Nest is currently touring the United States with band arrangements ranging from a guitar duo to a full seven-piece band with two guitarists, banjo & mandolin, pedal steel, fiddle, bass and drums.
+Ever More Nest tours with band arrangements ranging from a guitar duo to a full six-piece band with two guitarists, banjo & mandolin, fiddle, bass and drums.
+The band has performed at numerous music festivals and venues/listening rooms, including the John F. Kennedy Center, the New Orleans Jazz & Heritage Festival, Milwaukee’s SummerFest, and more.

-Ever More Nest has performed at numerous music festivals and venues/listening rooms, including the John F. Kennedy Center Millennium Stage, Milwaukee’s SummerFest, New Orleans' French Quarter Festival, and more.
-Ever More Nest’s debut continues to garner praise from local, national, and international media.
-The album was nominated for Best Alt-Country Album in the 2019 Independent Music Awards (winners to be announced June 22) and named to Offbeat Magazine's list of Top 50 Albums of 2018.
+Out Here Now, the follow-up to Ever More Nest's lauded debut, is set for release on August 19, 2022.
+Ever More Nest’s debut album, The Place That You Call Home (2018) garnered praise from local, national, and international media.
+The album was nominated for Best Alt-Country Album in the 2019 Independent Music Awards and named to Offbeat Magazine's list of Top 50 Albums of 2018.
 Ever More Nest and The Place That You Call Home were nominated for Best Country/Folk/Singer-sonwriter Artist & Album in Offbeat's Best of the Beat Awards.
 The single, "Major Tom," was named a semi-finalist in the 2017 International Songwriting Competition.

 what they're saying